 The study of comparative higher education is a logical extension of the multi-disciplinary strengths of the Institute's graduate programs.
 The McBee Institute of Higher Education (MIHE) seeks to ensure that the next generation of scholars, leaders, and policymakers understand the importance of thinking internationally, and have a grasp of the social, cultural, political, and governance issues facing higher education worldwide.

-The Institute is a partner in the Higher Education Initiative for Southeastern Europe (HEISEE).
-This regional initiative, based in Rijeka, operates as an independent entity serving the countries comprising its membership and offering opportunities for networking for regional consultations, communications, conferences and meetings.
-The IHE is assisting with the overarching goal of enhancing postsecondary education throughout the region.
+The McBee Institute is a partner in the Higher Education Initiative for Southeastern Europe (HEISEE).
+This regional initiative, based in Rijeka, operates as an independent entity serving the countries comprising its membership and offering opportunities for networking for regional consultations, communications, conferences and meetings. the Institute is assisting with the overarching goal of enhancing postsecondary education throughout the region.

-The IHE Executive Ed.D.
+The Executive Ed.D.
 Program in Higher Education Management, based in Atlanta, has an international component that is embedded in the courses and activities.
-The program also includes sessions abroad each summer: one held in the Netherlands by leading scholars from CHEPS, the Center for Higher Education Policy Studies at the University of Twente; and during the second year the group travels to China, working through the Ministry of Education with valuable assistance provided by IHE alumna Haixia Xu.
+The program also includes a summer session abroad in the Netherlands led by leading scholars from CHEPS, the Center for Higher Education Policy Studies at the University of Twente.

-Over the past several years, the Institute has hosted visiting scholars from around the world — including China, South Korea, West Indies, Turkey, and Finland — and continues its training work, including in Croatia with an annual workshop on higher education management funded by the U.S. Department of State.
+Over the past several years, the McBee Institute has hosted visiting scholars from around the world — including China, South Korea, West Indies, Turkey, and Finland — and continues its training work, including in Croatia with workshops on higher education management funded by the U.S. Department of State and local partners.